-By about 2 weeks into the cat gestation period, gradually begin increasing her normal food amounts.
+By about 2 weeks into pregnancy, gradually begin increasing her normal food amounts.
 If you are not sure how much more to feed her, err on the side of overfeeding slightly.

 If overeating and obesity are not issues for her, free feed if possible.
 Her body is going through lots of changes and she will have many kitten mouths to feed soon!

 By the time she is ready to deliver her newborn kittens, she should be receiving 25% to 50% more than her normal maintenance needs.